JuhyungSon/SimLab/README.md

 then exported to an Alembic file and imported into Unity.
 The color, texture, and transparency of the fluid flowing are then adjusted to simulate real water.
 Finally, a vapor effect is added using
 Unity to make the animation look more realistic.

+# Get Started
+The code is a Unity Project that contains a bunch of codes example.
+Download the codes and implemnt to your project.

 ## WorkFlow and Code Explanation